ejmastnak/ejmastnak.com/content/tutorials/arch/battery-alert/index.md

 #### Reload and start timer

-Use `deamon-reload` to tell `systemd` you've created new unit files, then start and enable the timer service:
+Use `daemon-reload` to tell `systemd` you've created new unit files, then start and enable the timer service:

 ```bash
 systemctl --user daemon-reload